RodellRodriguez/Django/djangogirls/README.md

 ## Improvement List

-- [ ] Include user registration/authentication functionality.
+- [x] Include user registration/authentication functionality.
 I currently have only admin as the user
+- [ ] Include user registration button
 - [ ] Create a "settings" directory to distinguish development settings from production settings.
 I currently use the same settings in development and production.
 One major consequence is having my DEBUG mode turned on.
 - [ ] Look into deploying the website via [Docker](https://www.docker.com/what-docker) to learn modern real-life automated deployment practices
 - [ ] Create automated tests to practice healthy coding habits and spot more bugs